 Most of us have to suffer through mild headaches now and again, but that’s nothing much compared to a migraine.
 Those familiar with the condition know that migraines can be genuinely debilitating – sometimes for hours at a time.
 Frequent sufferers can find their quality of life seriously dampened by the attacks, which can be triggered by everyday stimuli.

 There isn’t a definitive cure for migraines (yet!), but that’s no reason to despair.
-Nowadays, migraines can be effectively managed with a little know-how and with the right treatments to hand.
+Nowadays, migraines can be effectively managed with a little know-how and with the right treatments to hand, in combination with some home remedies.
 So let’s examine the condition, and find out how we can handle these headaches in the most pain-free way possible.

 Migraines can be triggered by a wide variety of factors that will vary from person to person.
 These triggers can generally be categorised into types, which can often overlap and interact with one another.
 Different types of migraines can generally have similar triggers.

-Hormonal triggers include the menstrual cycle and the menopause.
+Hormonal triggers include the menstrual cycle and menopause.

 Emotional triggers can centre around distressing or destabilising feelings and moods, such as:

 • Excitement or a nervous tension

 Physical triggers can stem from our bodily health.
 Examples include: